natiBiset/faceswap-installation/README.md

 # installation

-- install anaconda as its the prefered method in the oficial ripo for the faceswap tool.
+- install anaconda as its the prefered method in the official ripo for the faceswap tool.

 *we use pyenv here*